euribe98/instagramapi/README.md

 #instagramapi

 ## Synopsis
-Uses Instagram api to get a user's recent media
+Uses Instagram api to get a user's media

 ## Code Example
 See instagramapi.html